-To assess the quality and reliability of field data measurements, SRS personnel routinely analyze blind samples to measure hydrogen ion activity (pH).
+To assess the quality and reliability of field data measurements, SRS routinely analyzes blind samples to measure hydrogen ion activity (pH).
 A blind sample contains a composition known to the submitter but not known to the analyst.
 Analysis of blind samples also tests the analyst's proficiency in performing the specified analysis.
-Twenty-four blind sample results were within the acceptable limit of less than 0.4 standard unit difference between the original and blind samples.
+Samples are tested and expected to be within the acceptable limit of less than 0.4 standard unit difference between the original and blind samples.